Ladyhabz1/react-hooks-react-router-nested-routes-v6/README.md

 application we made in the previous code-along.
 However, we want to make some updates!

-First of all, we don't want to have to include our `NavBar` component in every page level component — that wasn't very DRY!
+First of all, we don't want to have include our `NavBar` component in every page level component — that wasn't very DRY!
 We also included the same `ErrorPage` on every one of our components — we'll fix that too.